FAQ

 Our dogs tend to have high genetic possession, a trait that aides in their working abilities as PPD's and bitesport dogs, but we have never owned a doberman who had resource guarding issues.
 Many RG issues stem from a genetic predisposition, but can also be created by improper handling.
 Our dogs eat their meals in their crates, and get high value chews either in their crates or closely supervised.
 We have no issues being able to take food or other resources from our dogs.
 In a bitesport dog, RG would be a dangerous and highly undesireable trait- typically the dogs most valued resource is the bite equipment (sleeves etc), and the handler needs to be able to take them from the dog without risk of being seriously bitten.

-Are all Benchmark Dobermans extremely high drive/high energy?
+Are all Benchmark Dobermanns extremely high drive/high energy?

 Does Benchmark Dobermans provide breeding rights with their puppies?